 OSH 225 Legal Aspects of Fire Protection and Safety.
 (3) A. Cross-listed as FSE 225.
 A study of legislative and legal decisions relating to personnel practices, employee safety, and public protection.
 Emphasizes the legal responsibilities, liabilities, and authority of the fire service practitioner.
 Credit will not be awarded for both OSH 225 and FSE 225.

-OSH 261 Principles of Occupational Safety and Health (3) A. Formerly OSH 361.History of the development of occupational safety and health.
+OSH 261 Principles of Occupational Safety and Health (3) A. Prerequisite and/or Corequisite: OSH 110.
+Formerly OSH 361.History of the development of occupational safety and health.
 Methods of accident prevention and hazard control.
 Introduction to safety programs, workers’ compensation, emergency preparedness and accident investigation.
 Credit will not be awarded to students who have credit for OSH 361 or FSE 361.

 OSH 262 Principles of Occupational Safety and Health Legislation (3) A. Formerly OSH 362.
 Prerequisite or Corequisite: OSH 261.
 Review of OSHA standards with emphasis on compliance and liability reduction.
 Discussion of OSHA regulations including citations, penalties, inspections, and record keeping.
 Credit will not be awarded for both OSH 262 and OSH 362.

 OSH 305 Hazardous Materials.
 (3) A. Prerequisite: FSE 120.
 Cross-listed with FSE 305.Study of hazardous material problems in transportation, storage, and use.
 Chemical properties relating to specific reactions, engineering controls, and control in an emergency situation.
 Emphasis on the role of pre‑emergency planning, combating, coordinating, and controlling a hazardous materials incident.
 Credit will not be awarded for both OSH 305 and FSE 305.